eProsima/DDS-Router/docs/rst/user_manual/getting_started.rst

 WAN Communication
 -----------------

-In order to achieve a WAN communication of two networks that work in different LANs, each LAN requires a running
+To achieve a WAN communication of two networks that work in different LANs requires a running
-|ddsrouter| application.
+|ddsrouter| application on each LAN.
-These |ddsrouter| will communicate to each other using DDS over WAN, and will route every message received in LAN to the remote |ddsrouter|.
+The |ddsrouter| deployed will communicate to each other using DDS over WAN, and will route every message received in LAN to the remote |ddsrouter|.
-Once the remote Router has received it, it will transmit the data to the local networks it is connected with.
+Once the remote Router receives data, it will transmit it to the local networks to which it is connected.
 This way, both DDS networks will behave as if they would belong to the same LAN.

-A great feature as well is that WAN communications is not limited to a single pair of |ddsrouter|.
+Another important feature is that WAN communications is not limited to a single pair of |ddsrouter|.
+The WAN communication is performed using the
+`eProsima Discovery Server discovery mechanism <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/discovery/discovery_server.html#discovery-server>`__
-The communication used in WAN is DDS using Discovery Server (dynamic discovery over non-multicast networks).
+(dynamic discovery over non-multicast networks).
-Thus, any DDS Router connected to the same Discovery Servers will works as a standard DDS node, publishing and subscribing in the nodes required.
+Thus, any DDS Router connected to the same Discovery Servers will works as a standard DDS node, publishing and subscribing in the shared DDS topics.
-This allows to create a non limited and hugely scalable decentralized and distributed DDS network.
+This allows to create a non limited and highly scalable decentralized and distributed DDS network.

 .. figure:: /rst/figures/ddsrouter_overview_wan.png